ThomasBisig/akademix/pages/10.roadmap/default.md

 #### S3 (0 out of 10h)
 _Goal: Clean-up structure_

+- [ ] Make each one an object: exercise, hint, solution, worked solution
 - [ ] Collections
 - [ ] Format table
 - [ ] Dynamic table for exercises with un/check of any tag